 Basic principles of neuroanatomy and neurophysiology; emphasis on human central nervous system; laboratory emphasis on anatomical study of spinal cord and brain.
 Offered spring semesters.
 Requirements: physical therapy and rehabilitation science enrollment or graduate standing.
 Same as ACB:6252.

-Six-week, full-time clinical education experience with focus on acute, skilled, long term, or geriatric care in a general hospital, skilled nursing facility, long term care center, or home health setting.
+Six-week, full-time clinical education experience in a rural health environment.
 Prerequisites: PTRS:5791.
 Requirements: Doctor of Physical Therapy program enrollment.

 Nine week, full-time clinical education experience divided among various settings; development of competence in independent examination, evaluation, and treatment of patients under supervision of clinical faculty.
 Prerequisites: PTRS:6792.
 Requirements: Doctor of Physical Therapy program enrollment.